Oh, the holidays…

 If you have any skills that you can teach to someone at a distance, you should look into doing it online.

-If you’re a card-carrying expert in something, there is money to be made for your skills and knowledge online.
+If you’re a card-carrying expert in something, there is money to be made from your skills and knowledge online.

 People post questions, and you answer.